Digital-Validation-Laboratory/pyvale/reports/report_fy2324.md

 |:--:|
 |*Figure: Simulated thermocouple traces for the 2D plate model with sensor locations shown in the previous figure.
 The simulated traces use dashed lines with crosses abd include systematic and random error models.
 The solid lines are the ground truth taken from the simulation.* |

-A more complex case is simulating thermocouples placed on a 3D model of a divertor monoblock.

 |![fig_3dmonoblock_pyvista](images/monoblock_thermal_sim_view.svg)|
 |:--:|